Who are we and why we collect personal data

 Privacy in relation to our clients and suppliers

-Ardent Fieldwork retain the contact details of people we work with, for business purposes, as a legitimate interest.
-To support our long term business interests, we will retain that information until deemed out of date or we receive a request to delete it from our client or supplier.
+Ardent Fieldwork retains the contact details of people we work with for business purposes, as a legitimate interest.
+To support our long-term business interests, we will retain that information until it is deemed out of date or we receive a request to delete it from our client or supplier.

 Privacy in relation to our employees

 When people apply for a position with Ardent Fieldwork, we process information necessary for the recruitment process, i.e. we contact you to discuss the role and to assess your suitability.
 If the application is unsuccessful, we delete the data we hold about the applicant after six months, unless there is a business justification for longer retention.